Published March 2017

 - Click the arrow to the right of the Share Screen icon, then choose the Multiple participants can share simultaneously option.

-Choosing this option enables all participants using a desktop client to share their screen at any time, without mediation by the host.
+Choosing this option enables all participants using a desktop client to share their screen at any time.
 Note that Zoom Rooms and participants using a mobile can only share if no one else is sharing.

 - You or any desktop participants can click the Share Screen icon to begin sharing.
 Even if a someone is already sharing a screen, another participant can begin sharing.